SiLab-Bonn/beam_telescope_analysis/README.md

 git clone https://github.com/SiLab-Bonn/beam_telescope_analysis.git
 ```

-If you want to modify the code without having to re-install the package every time, use the following command (from inside the repository):
+If you want to modify the code without having to re-install the package every time, use the following command (from within the repository folder):
 ```
 pip install -e .
 ```